 By way of illustration, we consider the symmetric biochemical ion pyrophosphate, $P_2O_7^{4-}$ (usually abbreviated as PPi), which is important in metabolic activity.
-Pyrophosphate is a phosphate dimer, which consists of two phosphate ions, $PO_4^{3-}$ , that share a central oxygen.
-(The inorganic-phosphate ion, abbreviated as Pi, consists of a phosphorus atom tetrahedrally bonded to 4 oxygens.)
-Since the phosphorus nuclei is a S=1/2 fermion and the oxygens are S=0 bosons, the two-fold symmetry of PPi, which interchanges the two $^{31}\mathrm{P}$ nuclei and the three end oxygens, will, like molecular hydrogen, have two isomers, para-PPi and ortho-PPi.
+Pyrophosphate is a phosphate dimer, which consists of two phosphate ions, PO_3^{4-} , that share a central oxygen.
+(The inorganic-phosphate ion, abbreviated as Pi, consists of a phosphorus atom tetrahedrally bonded to four oxygens.)
+Since the phosphorus nucleus is an S=1/2 fermion and the oxygens are S=0 bosons, the twofold symmetry of PPi, which interchanges the two ^{31}P nuclei and the three end oxygens, will, like molecular hydrogen, have two isomers, para-PPi and ortho-PPi.
 Moreover, para- and ortho-PPi will rotate with even and odd angular momentum, respectively.
-Thus ortho-PPi, with $L{\mathrm{quasi}}=1$ , rotates with a non-trivial Berry phase.
+Thus, ortho-PPi, with $L{\rm quasi}=1$, rotates with a nontrivial Berry phase.

-In biochemistry there is an enzyme (called pyrophosphatase) which catalyzes the bond-breaking reaction, PPi $\rightarrow$ Pi + Pi.
+In biochemistry there is an enzyme (called pyrophosphatase) which catalyzes the bond-breaking reaction, $PPi \rightarrow Pi + Pi$.
 Due to the Berry phase term in ortho-PPi, we expect that this reaction will be strongly suppressed, if not blocked entirely.
 Then, provided only para-PPi reacts, the two liberated Pi ions will have nuclear spins which are entangled in a singlet.
-Such intermolecular entanglement of nuclear spins could, in principle, jump start liquid state NMR quantum computing efforts, allowing for both scalability and highly entangled initial state preparation.
+Such intermolecular entanglement of nuclear spins could, in principle, jump start liquid-state NMR quantum computing efforts, allowing for both scalability and highly entangled initial-state preparation.